 So, if you’d like to try to get your WordPress taxonomies indexed and ranked in search engines, this should be of interest.
 Also, if you’re using WooCommerce on your site, you can use this premium feature to optimize your ecommerce product-related taxonomies, and attempt to drive more traffic to your store.

 If you’re publishing videos on your WordPress website, the video sitemap module in All in One SEO Pro will help search engines to index and rank those videos.

 When enabled, this feature will scan your site for videos, and then include them in the XML sitemap.
 Search engines will then hopefully display rich snippet information about your videos in their results.

 Access to Premium Support Forums and Tutorial Videos

 Another benefit of upgrading from the free version to the paid All in One SEO plugin is access to the Pro support forums.
-Although users of the free plugin can submit questions to the forum on the WordPress Plugin Directory, if your website serves an important purpose, you might prefer having access to the more responsive premium support forums in case something ever goes wrong.
+Although users of the free plugin can submit questions to the forum on the WordPress Plugin Directory, if your website serves an important purpose, you may prefer having access to the more responsive premium support forums in case something goes wrong.

 Main Differences Between the All in One SEO Free and Premium Versions

 The previous section of this comparison details the main features found in the Premium version that aren’t available to users of the free plugin.
 But, for a quick overview, here are the main extras provided with the premium version:

 - Access to the Pro tutorial videos.